 Eligible work-study students must perform a job search and be hired by a department or agency to receive funding.
 It is best to begin this search just prior to the start of the autumn semester or during the first couple of weeks of classes.

-UM has an electronic job board, Griz eRecruiting, that lists both work-study and non work-study employment opportunities.
-For step-by-step instructions on using Griz eRecruiting, view the How to use Griz eRecruiting video.
+UM has an electronic job board, Handshake, that lists both work-study and non work-study employment opportunities.
+Questions about using Handshake should be directed to Alexandria Harris in Career Services.

 Though the majority of positions are filled at the start of the school year, some positions remain open well into the autumn semester.
 Further, there is often mid-year turnover, so students interested in working should be able to secure employment.